wmarshall484/DSI_LECTURES_2/web-scraping/cary_goltermann/README.md

 ## Setup Script

+**Note: both the setup script and the coffee-tweets.json files should be copied to the EC2 instance before proceeding.**

 The script, `remoteMongoSetup.sh`, to be run on an EC2 instance, accepts three arguments.
 The first is to name the database it will create, the second and third are to create a user and password, respectively, for remote login.

 Usage: